 Will there be a military parade?

+We are expecting a military parade in September 2018 to coincide with the 70th anniversary of the founding of the Democratic People's Republic of Korea (DPRK).
 Military parades are held a lot less frequently than people think; less than once a year and only on major anniversaries.
 Up until 2012 western tourists were not allowed to attend the military parades but we managed to get special access to the one held on the occasion of Kim Il Sung’s 100th birthday (15th April 2012) – not in Kim Il Sung Square itself but we watched as it passed through the streets joining the locals as they cheered on the tanks!
 We were also able to see the same thing on Victory Day 2013 so we hope that this remains an option for future parades although there are no guarantees.

 What exactly are the Mass Games?